A selection of jewellery making snips, cutters and pliers

 Sandpaper

 Invaluable stuff which helps remove tool marks and scratches.
-Have a range of grits from really rough 180 grit through to 1200 grit for finishing off.
+Make sure you have a range of grits from really rough 180 grit through to ultra fine 1200 grit for finishing off.
 These can be glued to wood to make them more file like, or you can just wrap them around dowel sticks or other thin, square profiled wood and change the paper easily when it loses its edge.

 Metal polish